 How do you handle documents that change frequently?

 Build a change-detection pipeline using webhooks or polling with content hashing.
 When a document changes, evict its old chunks and re-embed the new version.
 A version hash stored alongside each chunk makes the comparison cheap.
 For extremely dynamic sources like Slack, use windowed indexing — index the last 90 days, expire older messages.
+The dead-letter queue for failed ingestion events is what separates systems that stay fresh from systems that silently drift.

 Is RAG still necessary with 1M+ token context windows?